 There are various mitigating circumstances here such as;

-- This individual was actually loading their car and used the loading bay for its intended purpose
+- This individual was actually loading their car with a pot of paint and used the loading bay for its intended purpose

 - It was Easter Monday and a Bank Holiday, the streets were deserted and nobody would expect the parking laws to be enforced with such enthusiasm by a parking attendant